redisotschek/rick-code2/README.md

 npm i -s rick-code2

-In your main script call
+In your main script call:

 import setRick from 'rick-code2';

 setRick(<id-of-your-boot-element-for-Rick>);